-One of the many reasons why people love cruising is the variety and abundance of food available on cruise ships.
+One of the many reasons why people love cruising is the variety of food available on cruise ships.
 Disney Cruise Line is no exception.

 From buffets, adult only restaurants, snacks and drinks available 24/7, menus especially for kids and multiple course dinners in beautifully decorated restaurants, it’s one less thing for parents to plan.